 Turn around we did.
 A curious sight in the middle of the sidewalk deserved our double take: a young man seated on a chair, looking through a portable telescope under an opened umbrella.
 He called us over along with a lady walking by and handed out sun filters.
-We became surprised guests in his livestream of the ongoing partial solar eclipse.
+We were the surprise (and surprised!) guests in his livestream of the ongoing partial solar eclipse.

 Ki and I had just gotten off the MRT.
 Zuoying Station served with its grand, sleek infrastructure.
 This was not a stop at some forgotten outskirts, and neither was it another concrete jungle.
 High-end condo complexes had sprouted around it separated by generous public spaces.
 The suburb clearly offered a high quality of life as much as real estate costs, most likely.

 The pocket development catered to young families as evidenced by a random playground.
 We stopped by and hammed it up among colorful mythical creatures and Lego blocks set up on the grass.
 Perhaps it was too early in the afternoon for the kids on the block.